The Gift of Grief

 The day my father left his body, I, for the very last time, kissed his cheek, hugged what remained of him, held his hands, and walked out of the hospital room.
 I approached the parking lot, got into my same car, took the same route home, walked into the same house to see the same husband and the same kids.
 Everything in my life was the same, yet everything was completely different.
 My world as I knew it had changed.

 I also wanted to believe that my father’s presence would remain with me.
-I had to believe that we were still connected and he was still here with me.
+I had to believe that we were still connected, and he was still here with me.
 I needed that.
 But by the same philosophy I thought if he was here with me, then I “should” not miss him.
 I should not grieve him because he has not left.

 I suppressed my pain, thinking that was the right thing to do.

-At the time, a friend of mine sent me Rob Bell’s podcast interview with David Kessler on grief.
+A friend of mine sent me Rob Bell’s podcast interview with David Kessler on grief.
 It took me a while to muster the courage to hear it.
 I thought it would be too heavy for me.
 But eventually I did press play.
-That podcast did something for me that I will be eternally grateful for.
-It gave me the gift of grief.
+That podcast did something for me I will be eternally grateful for.

 The most beautiful realization I made, however, was not while I was listening to the podcast.
 The realization came later.
-When I gave myself permission to grieve, I found that I was still the same person as before.
-I was still positive.
-I still used humor.
-I was still strong.
-I often think of my dad, cry, and minutes later find myself laughing at something adorable my child did.
-I can miss him and feel his presence simultaneously.
+Despite giving myself permission to grieve, I was still the same person as before.
+I was still positive, strong, finding the humor in life.
+I’d often think of my dad, cry, and minutes later laugh at something adorable my child did.

-I can grieve with grace.
+I could grieve with grace.

-I have also come to appreciate the cycle between ends and beginnings.
+This experience has led me to appreciate the cycle between ends and beginnings.
 The end of one thing is always the beginning of something else.
 A newly wed welcomes a life of companionship and romantic dinners, yet misses the simplicity of being single.
-A new mother thanks God for her beautiful, bouncy, baby and yet sometimes mourns the time when she was only responsible for herself.
-As parents gloat with pride of the college their bright and independent son has been accepted to, they mourn their little boy who creeped into their beds in the middle of the night.
-Even happy beginnings come with sad ends.
-Although I reached the end of my human relationship with my father, it was the beginning of a new relationship.
-A relationship in which I carry him with me, everywhere I go.
-If we deny ourselves the joy of the beginning or the pain of the end, we are denying ourselves the act of fully living.
+A new mother thanks God for her beautiful, bouncy baby and yet mourns the time when she was only responsible for herself.
+As parents gloat with pride of the college their bright and independent son is attending, they mourn their little boy who creeped into their beds in the middle of the night.

-The gift of grief has allowed me to live fully, in the present moment, truly feeling the happy and the sad.
-I used to have a mantra whenever I felt a twinge of pain, “I am strong.
+I used to have a mantra whenever I felt a twinge of pain: “I am strong.
 I do not feel sorry for myself.
 I am not a victim.
 I am blessed.
-I have a good attitude.”
-I continue to reiterate these mantras but I add “I am also human…and I miss my dad.”
-That’s ok too.
+I have a positive attitude.”
+Today, I continue to reiterate these mantras but I’ve added: “I am also human, and that’s okay too.”

 Getting Kids To Eat Their Veggies